All Episodes

 They'd established that.

-And that's and that's the problem here.
+And that's the problem here.

 And they're actually getting pretty good at doing stuff.

-This was the biggest mass single mass murder in American history.
+This was the biggest mass, single mass murder in American history.

 And it's pretty good for one guy, 49 people.

-Uh to kill 130 people, they needed a lot more operatives in Paris.
+To kill 130 people, they needed a lot more operatives in Paris.

 This guy apparently pulled it off all by himself.

-Uh to kill 14 people in San Bernardino, they needed a husband and wife.
+To kill 14 people in San Bernardino, they needed a husband and wife.

-It's not enough to say, as the president does, that you can agree with every single one of Osama bin Laden's war aims.
+And that's unless you fight this ideologically, unless you battle it ideologically, it's not enough to say, as the president does, that you can agree with every single one of Osama bin Laden's war aims.

-In other words, you can share with Osama bin Laden in every respect uh the kind of society that he wanted to live in.
+In other words, you can share with Osama bin Laden in every respect the kind of society that he wanted to live in.

-It doesn't matter until you strap on the suicide belt and go full Alahuakbar.
+It doesn't matter until you strap on the suicide belt and go full alahu Akbar.

 Until then, we can interview you, we can hang out with you, we can spend lots of time getting to know you, and then after you've killed everybody at the press conference, we'll sound awfully well informed because we've got contacts with you going back three years.

-You know, I have to I have to say something.
+You know, I have to say something.

-I I woke up this morning and I had a look at the uh television news, and uh they were showing some press conference from Orlando, and it's the usual thing, 47 different representatives of 47 different agencies.
+I woke up this morning and I had a look at the television news and they were showing some press conference from Orlando.

-So you've got the federal people, not just the FBI, you've got the ATF in there, you've got the state, you've got the local, you've got the mayor, you've got the governor, you've got the state senator, you've got all of them in there, uh, all passing the bat and back and forth to each other, all saying how much they admire the efforts of all the other forty-six agencies and all the rest of it.
+You've got the state, you've got the local, you've got the mayor, you've got the governor, you've got the state senator, you've got all of them in there, all passing the baton back and forth to each other, all saying how much they admire the efforts of all the other 46 agencies and all the rest of it.

-I know they don't mean this.
+And the cumulative effect, I know they don't mean this.

-Uh for example, I don't know whether you followed this, no reason that you should have, but um uh Mitt Romney convened his uh big uh what what is this thingy ha well what's the uh name of this event that he has in uh in Park City, Utah?
+For example, I don't know whether you followed this, no reason that you should have, but Mitt Romney convened his big, what is this thing he had?

-It's got some it's got a double E name.
+It's got some, it's got a double E name.

-It's in Experts and Enthusiasts, isn't it?
+It's an experts and enthusiasts, isn't it?

 It's his annual experts and enthusiasts conference in Utah.

-Convened con it's not the it's not the loser's ball.
+But it's not the loser's ball.

-That's very un that's very unfair.
+That's very unfair.

 The way to look at it is it's like the Spectre Board meeting in the last James Bond film.